Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 “If we determine your bandwidth usage to be significantly excessive in relation to other Bitwarden customers, we reserve the right to suspend your account or throttle your file hosting until you can reduce your bandwidth consumption.”

 It is hard to imagine any kind of issue with this unless you are doing some weird stuff with the 1GB of file storage that the paid version of Bitwarden gives you.
-In other words, don’t be using that space to stream music or videos and you should be fine.
+In other words, don’t use that space to stream music or videos, and you should be fine.

 There are a few negatives in here as well.
 Because the company is based in the United States, it is subject to US law, which is less privacy-friendly than some other countries (see Five Eyes alliances).
 This means that it can be compelled to give up whatever information it has on you in various ways, and it will voluntarily share such information under certain circumstances.
 There have been a few cases where VPN services and email providers were forced to log user data and turn this over to US authorities.